The Best Iowa Sportsbook Apps

 Iowa sports bettors have access to one of the more unique online sports betting platforms in the industry.
 PointsBet offers a number of interesting betting lines and variations on the standard points spread wagers.

 PointsBet opened as the sportsbook operator for betting at the Catfish Bend Casino in Burlington.
 They began in-house sports betting in August 2019.
-Now, new PointsBet accounts can be established at the casino, and then bets made anywhere in the state.
+Now, new PointsBet accounts can be established anywhere in the state, and then bets made anywhere as well.

 PointsBet posts a different set of odds for individual games.
 Many times these are high-risk types of bets, but they pay off much higher than standard lines.
 It gives bettors a chance to play more than the traditional odds and prove how correct their betting judgment is.